carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

    pedagogical model:

    - Teaching what is most relevant and useful for learners.
-   - Avoiding getting bogged down in technical details.
+   - Avoid getting bogged down in technical details.
    - Keeping language motivating.
    - Emphasising the importance of continued learning and improvement.